chrisalexander/blog/_posts/2009/2009-10-25-windows-7-roundup-this-week-on-the-blog.md

 ## The Ultimate Steal

 First off this week was the Ultimate Steal, Microsoft's way for Students to get Windows 7 for only £30 - bargain!
-For more information on this, check out [this post](/591).
+For more information on this, check out this post (#591).

 ## Windows 7 for Students

 Next up, it wouldn't have been that useful for me to point you to Windows 7 if I did not give you some idea as to why you might want it!
-[Windows 7 for Students](/543) was very popular, and provides a great way for students who have just got the new operating system to get it working hard for them.
-Check out [this post](/543).
+Windows 7 for Students (#543) was very popular, and provides a great way for students who have just got the new operating system to get it working hard for them.
+Check out this post (#543).

 ## Entertainment in Windows 7

-The final post from my blog this week is on how you can get the most out of [Entertainment in Windows 7](/930).
+The final post from my blog this week is on how you can get the most out of Entertainment in Windows 7 (#930).
 With the enhancements to Media Centre and a whole raft of changes, this post is well worth checking out to get the most out of your Windows 7 box and taking your entertainment to the next level with Windows 7.

 ## Another Perspective: Evronia's Blog